-In October 2020, the EC granted marketing authorization for ARIKAYCE for the treatment of NTM lung infections caused by MAC in adults with limited treatment options who do not have cystic fibrosis.
-We have launched in Germany and the Netherlands, and plan to launch in other European Union (EU) countries and the UK, subject to local reimbursement processes.
+In October 2020, the EC granted marketing authorization for ARIKAYCE for the treatment of NTM lung infections caused by MAC in adults with limited treatment options who do not have CF. We have launched ARIKAYCE in Germany, the Netherlands, Wales and Scotland, and plan to launch in other European Union (EU) countries and the United Kingdom (UK), subject to local reimbursement processes.